Torsion mangonel myth: Terminology

+Muddled definition

 Contributing to the torsion mangeonel myth is the muddled usage of the term mangonel.
 Mangonel was used as a general medieval catch-all for stone throwing artillery, which probably meant a traction trebuchet from the 6th to 12th centuries, between the disappearance of the onager and the arrival of the counterweight trebuchet.
 Many historians have argued for the continued use of onagers into medieval times on the basis of terminology.
 For example at the end of the 19th century, Gustav Köhler contended that the petrary was a traction trebuchet, invented by Muslims, whereas the mangonel was a torsion catapult.

-However John France suggests that different terms for siege engines such as petraria, mangana, mangonella, and tortentum referred to size categories instead.
+John France suggests that different terms for siege engines such as petraria, mangana, mangonella, and tortentum referred to size categories instead.
 The word petraria appeared in the 7th century and became synonymous with manganon by the 9th century.
 Paul the Deacon considered petraria and mangonella to be the same thing.
 Neither have been confirmed to be separate categories of machines working on different types of mechanisms.

-However in the late 9th century, Abbo Cernuus described mangana throwing large stones while catapultae threw pots of melted led.
+In the late 9th century, Abbo Cernuus described mangana throwing large stones while catapultae threw pots of molten lead.
 According to Bachrach, this meant mangana were traction trebuchets because of their greater size while catapultae were torsion machines because they were stationed on city walls, and thus smaller.
 In the 12th century, William of Tyre noted that the mangana threw smaller stones than certain other unspecified engines.
 By the 12th century, petrary had become the most common term for identifying artillery in Latin texts.
 In 2007, Mark Denny defined "mangonel" as trebuchets with fixed counterweights in contrast to "trebuchets", which had hinged counterweights.